Make Your Study Abroad Experience A Safe One!

 File a Travel Plan with GSU’s Office of International Initiatives: International Travel Plan

-Check with the U.S. Department of State Website: The first thing parents and students should do before traveling anywhere is to check with the U.S. Department of State’s International Travel Information website.
-There you will find links to Consular Information Sheets and Country Background Notes, which provide important information about your host country.
+Check with the U.S. Department of State Website: The first thing parents and students should do before traveling anywhere is to check with the U.S. Department of State’s International Travel Information website and Geogia State Office of International Initiative.
+There you will find links to and Country Background Notes, which provide important information about your host country.
 For some countries, there may be a travel warning in effect, so be sure to check the Department of State’s current Travel Warnings as well.
 Travel warnings are issued when the Department of State decides, based on all relevant information to recommend that Americans avoid travel to a certain country.
 To make sure you have a more comprehensive view of the situation in your host country, you may also want to cross-reference with other sources of information, such as the Australian Department of Foreign Affairs and Trade and their Country Information page, the Canadian Department of Foreign Affairs and Trade, and the U.K. Foreign Commonwealth Office.

 What to Know about Your Country: Learn all you can about the health and safety issues of the countries you plan to visit.
 This includes reading about the cultural and political climate of those countries, as well as learning about how others view people from your country, race, ethnic group, religion, gender and sexual orientation.

 Infectious Diseases and Inoculations: Find out about the infectious diseases endemic in countries to which you will be traveling, and get the appropriate shots and pills, and take the appropriate medications with you if your doctor thinks it’s necessary.
 Find out about any potential side-effects of shots and pills that you may take.
 For more information on diseases prevalent in your destination country, please see the CDC link in the Resources section of this Handbook.